How AI Is Changing the Landscape of Business Process Automation

 The complexity of business processes today consumes the valuable time of most business professionals.
 With the help of Robotic Process Automation (RPA), organizations are automating manual business processes at a record pace to ensure that professionals are spending more time doing value-added tasks and less time on repetitive work.
 But for RPA bots to truly augment the human workforce, they need to think, read, and act like humans—basically mimicking human behavior.
 This is where artificial intelligence (AI) comes into play.

 Role of AI in process automation

 AI technologies are already prevalent in our day-to-day lives—digital assistants such as Alexa or home security systems like Nest are just a few examples.
-And now, AI is finding a way to unlock more value in business process automation than ever before.
+And now, AI is finding ways to unlock more value in business process automation and business process management.